NoBrainerORM/nobrainer.io/docs/types.md

 ### String

+* Strings are accepted.
 * Symbols are accepted.
 * Any other value is ignored, and a validation error is added.

 ### Integer

+* Integers are accepted.
 * Strings are converted to integers only when the resulting integer can be converted back to the original stripped string.
 For example, `" -4  "` and `"+3"` are valid, but `"4f"` or `""` are not.
 * Floats are accepted when their values matches exactly an integer.
 * Any other value is ignored, and a validation error is added.

+### Time

+* Times are accepted.
+* Dates are not accepted.
+* Strings in the ISO 8601 combined date and time format are accepted.
+  For example `"2007-04-05T14:30Z"` or `"2007-04-05T12:30-02:00"`.
+* Any other value is ignored, and a validation error is added.

+### Date

+* Not supported at the moment by RethinkDB.
+Read more below.

+### DateTime

+* Use the `Time` type instead.
+Read more below.

 ### Float

+* Floats are accepted.
 * Strings are converted to floats only when the resulting integer can be converted back to the original stripped string, excluding leading `0`'s.
   Be aware that the current mechanism assume that the decimal separator is